douglasmasho/tutero-live-server/README.md

 ## Important
-this is the client-side, the server side of the application is needed to run this.
-The server side code can be found [here](https://github.com/douglasmasho/tutero-live-client)
+this is the server-side, the server side of the application is needed to run this.
+The client side code can be found [here](https://github.com/douglasmasho/tutero-live-client)

 ## Technologies used